Preparing for 2025 Horsebowl Competitions

 Link to Horsebowl Contest Page

-When you write your questions, please write your questions in progressing difficulty (think round 1 through round 9) and also include bonus questions (questions requiring answers of 3 or more parts).
-Please try to write them in a way that is new and different.
-There is not a lot of new content, so original wording is needed.
+Having team members write horsebowl questions from the approved references is a great way to learn the material and prepare for competition!
+When you write your questions, consider writing the questions in progressing difficulty (think round 1 through round 9) and also include bonus questions (questions requiring answers of 3 or more parts).
+Also, try to write them in a way that is new and different.
+There is not a lot of new content, so original wording is needed and helpful.
 Question writing and difficulty level have to do with the verbiage or stem of the question.
 Lower rounds ask questions that are more about remembering and knowledge.
 Questions usually begin with, “What is…” and “Where is…” and “List 2…” Here are some sample questions that might be heard in Rounds 1-3:

 Junior: